kataras/jwt/README.md

 and the asymmetric uses private key for signing and a public key for verifying.
 In general, asymmetric data is more secure because it uses different keys for the signing and verifying process but it's slower than symmetric ones.

+### Use your own Algorithm

+If you ever need to use your own JSON Web algorithm, just implement the [Alg](alg.go#L19-L28) interface.
+Pass it on `jwt.Sign` and `jwt.Verify` functions and you're ready to GO.

 ### Generate keys